 Today, we are going to see a small affordable product in tune with the times, since it is a pair of True Wireless Bluetooth headphones that the Aukey brand kindly sent me a few months ago.
 I’ve been working with them for a few years now, they were among the first to trust me when PassTech was just a small blog with few visitors.
 I would therefore like to thank them particularly.

 I will therefore give you the report of my tests concerning the True Wireless Bluetooth Earphones by AUKEY EP-T25 that I have been testing for several months.

 The headphone case is, I find, quite successful.
 Made of black hard plastic, it will blend in perfectly with a work (or leisure) environment.
-It has four blue LEDs on the front indicating (when you open the case) the charge level of it.
-So practical to know where we are in the day (to avoid breaking down in the bus for example, it is not a superb experience …).
+It has four blue LEDs on the front indicating (when you open the case) its charge level of it.
+So practical to know where we are in the day (to avoid breaking down on the bus, for example, it is not a superb experience …).

 It is also equipped, as I said above, with a USB-C port allowing it to be recharged easily, especially if you have an Android smartphone equipped with USB-C, no need to bring 23 different cables when you go on the move (Apple is talking to you).

 For the first use, there is one thing to know to avoid wasting 10 minutes figuring out how they pair with the phone (like me when I received the product).
 On each of the headphones, a small plastic film covers the charging connectors to prevent the batteries from being discharged during transport.
 They must therefore be removed so that the headphones connect well to the charging case.
 Once removed, place the headphones in the case and you can now connect them.

 To pair them with your devices, nothing could be simpler.
 Simply open the charging case with the headphones inside, and go to your device’s Bluetooth settings.
 They should appear and be detected for pairing.
 Once the pairing is done, you just have to take them out of the box and put them in your ears.
 You can then quietly listen to your music.